akanuasiegbu/Leveraging-Trajectory-Prediction-for-Pedestrian-Video-Anomaly-Detection/README.md

   * more_itertools==8.8.0

- You can also use docker with 'docker/Dockerfile'
+ You can also use docker with 'docker/Dockerfile'.
+Note that I set the PYTHONPATH inside docker file would need to adjust that path
+ "ENV PYTHONPATH "/mnt/roahm/users/akanu/projects/anomalous_pred/custom_functions:/home/akanu".

  ## BiTrap Data
  BiTrap pkl files can be found [here](https://drive.google.com/drive/folders/1m7dEs0z3P4nJDUgPCFzkMz8rJ9l0WJmB?usp=sharing).